Introduction to Analyzing Digital and Analog Transponders

 9. Display the Bent Pipe Comm Link and Digital Repeater Comm Link reports so that you can view them simultaneously on the screen.

-You can see that uplink performance for the analog and digital links are similar and that the analog link downlink performance is improved over the digital downlink performance.
+You can see that the uplink performance for the analog and digital links are similar and that the analog link downlink performance is improved over the digital downlink performance.
 However, the composite link performance is better for the digital transponder.
 This is due to, among other things, the fact that the noise in the uplink channel is propagated through the downlink by the analog transponder but not by the digital transponder.

 Summary

-When you are using STK for communications analysis, it's not only important to know how to create a link budget between a transmitter and a receiver, but you need to understand how to model transponders.
+When you are using the STK software for communications analysis, it's not only important to know how to create a link budget between a transmitter and a receiver, but you need to understand how to model transponders.

 In this lesson, you learned how to create digital and analog transponders, the difference being the satellite transmitter model used in your analysis.
-In your analysis, the digital transponder on the satellite used a complex transmitter model (but in reality, you could have used simple or medium transmitter models).
+In your analysis, the digital transponder on the satellite used a Complex Transmitter model (but in reality, you could have used Simple or Medium Transmitter models).
 You used a Chain object and generated a Digital Repeater Comm Link report and saw that link performance may degrade in the downlink but minimal degradation occurred in the composite link.
 Basically, the signal was reprocessed and cleaned up prior to retransmission.

 For the analog link, you used a re-transmitter model for your satellite's transmitter.
 Next, you generated a Bent Pipe Comm Link report and saw that link performance was good in the downlink but degraded in the composite link due to noise in the uplink channel which was propagated through the downlink.